 Prepare the room: Bring everything you need for your session.
-All rooms in the venue are equipped with a projector and blackboard (the one with white chalk); there are no flip charts, whiteboards, sticky notes, pens, etc. The projectors have connectors for HDMI and VGA – bring adapters, then bring some more.
+All rooms in the venue are equipped with a projector and blackboard (the one with white chalk); there are no flip charts, whiteboards, sticky notes, pens, etc. The projectors have connectors for HDMI – bring adapters, then bring some more.

 Keep the time: Every session is max 45 minutes.
 They are followed by a break to meet and network with your fellow attendees.
 Make sure your audience gets to enjoy these breaks.

 Have respect and have fun: UXcamp Europe is a one-of-a-kind event with a one-of-a-kind community.
 Don’t take this for granted and don’t forget to enjoy every moment of it!